Consumer Health Reports USA

 After 90 days, six independent reviewers, and 47 products screened against the same clinical criteria, the pattern was hard to miss: most sleep supplements on the American market rely on melatonin at doses that outperform what the body actually produces, hidden proprietary blends, or "sleep-adjacent" filler ingredients with no meaningful evidence behind them.

 That product is Sleeptruly Nightly Reset.
-It is the only supplement in this review we recommend as a first-line option for adults with ongoing sleep issues who want to avoid melatonin dependence.
+It is the only supplement in this review that our editorial panel would pick again as a melatonin-free daily option for adults looking to support healthy sleep habits.
 For readers who prefer a single-ingredient approach, Thorne Magnesium Bisglycinate remains our value pick.

-As always: supplements are not a substitute for treating an underlying sleep disorder.
-If sleep problems persist beyond four weeks, speak to a licensed physician.
+As always: dietary supplements are not intended to diagnose, treat, cure, or prevent any medical condition.
+If sleep problems persist beyond four weeks, please speak to a licensed physician.

 Editor's #1 Pick